PlantEcologi/BIO3014S/README.md

 The module includes 4 lectures, a practical and a discussion of a journal article.

 ### Lectures (12-16 August 2024):

+_Note:_ These are currently last year's lectures and they will be updated the day before the lecture.

 1. [Space and Conservation](1_SpaceConservation1)
 2. [Area-Based Conservation](2_AreaBasedConservation)
 3. [Threat Assessment](3_ThreatAssessments)